 - Enjoy Your Season of Life: the Parable of the Pear Tree – read this to get some good perspective on things.

-- And when all else fails, bribe people to be your friends by baking any of these chocolate chip cookies for them
+- And when all else fails, make new friends by baking any of these chocolate chip cookies for them.